A Search for Extragalactic Fast Blue Optical Transients in ZTF and the Rate of AT2018cow-like Transients: Details of individual events

 AT\,2020aexw was discovered by ZTF, first detected on 2020 July 18 at $r=20.52\pm0.21\,$mag as part of ZUDS.
 It was saved on July 19 by AMPEL and on July 26 by the rapidly evolving transients program.
 LT follow-up imaging was acquired.
 A NOT spectrum was attempted but not successful.
 A DBSP spectrum was obtained on Aug 12 resulting in a redshift measurement from very strong emission lines.

-\subsection{AT\,2020yqt / ZTF20abummyz / PS20ksm}
+\subsection{AT2020yqt / ZTF20abummyz / PS20ksm}

 AT\,2020yqt was discovered by Pan-STARRS1 on 2020 Aug 22 and reported to TNS on 2020 November 1 \citep{Chambers2020_ZTF20abummyz}.
 It was first detected as part of the ZTF 1DC survey on 2020 Aug 19 at $r=19.95\pm0.17\,$mag, and saved by a scanner on Aug 20 as part of a filter for rapidly evolving transients.
 The host galaxy had an SDSS spectrum which classified it as a starburst, with a redshift $z=0.09855\pm0.00001$.
-Due to the fast evolution, we triggered a Gemini ToO program (PI: A. Miller) and obtained a spectrum on Aug 25 that was primarily featureless.
+Due to the fast evolution, we triggered a Gemini ToO program (PI: A. Miller) and obtained a GMOS-N spectrum on Aug 25 that was primarily featureless.
 Subsequent spectra with P200 and LRIS did not show obvious supernova features and were dominated by host-galaxy light.

-\subsection{SN\,2020rsc / ZTF20aburywx / ATLAS20xxj}
+\subsection{SN2020rsc / ZTF20aburywx / ATLAS20xxj}

-SN\,2020rsc was first detected on 2020 Aug 19 as part of the public survey at $g=19.58\pm0.17\,$mag, and reported to TNS that day by the ALeRCE broker \citep{Forster2020_ZTF20aburywx}.
-It was also detected that night as part of the Caltech 1DC survey.
-It was first saved on 2020 Aug 20 by a filter for rapidly evolving transients.
-The next day, it was noted that it was already fading, and a Gemini ToO program was triggered.
-The Gemini spectrum on Aug 22 showed \ion{He}{1} at 8000\,\km\,\psec.
+SN\,2020rsc was first detected on 2020 Aug 19 as part of the public survey at $g=19.58\pm0.17\,$mag, and reported to TNS by ALeRCE \citep{Forster2020_ZTF20aburywx}.
+It was also detected that night as part of the Caltech 1DC survey, and saved on 2020 Aug 20 by a filter for rapidly evolving transients.
+The next day, it was noted that it was already fading, and a Gemini ToO was triggered.
+The GMOS-N spectrum on Aug 22 showed \ion{He}{1} at 8000\,\km\,\psec.
 On 2020 Aug 22 the source passed the CLU filter.
 An additional spectrum with MMT+Binospec was obtained on Aug 24, and a GTC spectrum was obtained on Aug 25.
-Swift was triggered and observed on Aug 26, and the VLA was triggered on September 2 with the observation taking place on September 9.
-A final Keck spectrum on September 15 led to the Type~IIb classification.
+Swift was triggered and observed on Aug 26, and the VLA was triggered on Sept 2 with the observation taking place on Sept 9.
+A final Keck spectrum on Sept 15 led to the Type~IIb classification.